-There are many different types of paper depending on how it is manufactured.
+There are many different types of paper, depending on how they are manufactured.

 Paper is defined as: